YangZhangHaveFun/yzzhan/content/post/clusterComputing.md

 Motivation: Everything as a service(EaaS) paradigm, Vast number of entities and services, Link services together to create workflows and mashups.

 Extend the API(Application Programming Interface) notation to facilitate the sharing and usage of services among developers, testers, and in some cases end users.

+##### Comparison between SOA and ROA
+- An application built with a Service Oriented Architecture is more a 'Facade', e.g. it combines or composes its outgoing functionality based on functionality that is in the services it uses 'behind the screens' (possibly over the network).
+E.g. its core processing consists of calling external services, supplying them with parameters, and combining the results with possibly some extra processing or algorithms for the user.
+- An application built with a Resource Oriented Architecture does more of its processing internally (e.g. as opposed to calling external components) but uses external resources as input.
+E.g. its core processing consists of retrieving static resources and then doing more calculating internally.
 ## Big Data and Related Technologies

 ### DBMS design in Big Data Environment